bookercodes/articles/csharp-6-an-introduction.md

 **It is important to note that the changes in C# 6.0 stem from changes the compiler _only_.
 You do _not_ need to target the latest framework version to use C# 6.0.** This is because C# 6.0 is not dependent on new IL instructions nor is it dependent on new types in the framework libraries.
 (There is one exception to this for the _interpolated strings_ feature, but we'll cross that bridge when we come to it.)

 #### Visual Studio & The .NET Platform
 One more important thing to note before we dive in is that, if you want to use C# 6.0 (and of course, you do), you’ll need to be using Visual Studio 2015.
 If you are yet to install Visual Studio 2015, you can head over to the [Visual Studio website](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx), and download Visual Studio 2015 Community Edition for free.
+Good stuff.

 ### Conclusion

 In this article I set the tone for C# 6.0.
-Now that you have an idea about what to expect, let us start by examining the first new feature: [expression-bodied members]().
+Now that you have a sound idea about what to expect, let's start by examining the first new feature: [expression-bodied members]().